aaronkjoo/chat-js-final/README.md

 <h1>JS Chat Website 💬 👾</h1>

-This is a chat UI built entirely with Javascript (React specifically). 😃
+This is a chat UI built entirely with Javascript (React specifically) 😃

 All you need to run the webstie is have NPM installed on your computer!